nitpicker55555/MapRepair/README.md

 ### Key Findings

-1. **Edge-Impact Ranking** achieves the highest repair rate (75.21%) and fastest convergence (6.39 loops)
+1. **Edge-Impact Ranking** achieves the highest repair rate (75.21%) and fastest convergence (6.39 loops), demonstrating the effectiveness of structural analysis in identifying problematic edges
-2. **Version Control + Edge-Impact Ranking** achieves the best accuracy (54.88%) while maintaining good repair rate
+2. **Version Control + Edge-Impact Ranking** achieves the best accuracy (54.88%) while maintaining good repair rate, showing that combining temporal and structural analysis provides the most reliable corrections
-3. All repair methods significantly outperform the baseline across all metrics
+3. All repair methods significantly outperform the baseline across all metrics, validating our approach to external spatial memory construction
-4. Model performance varies, with GPT-4o showing the best results overall
+4. The framework generalizes across different LLM models, with GPT-4o showing the best overall performance

 ## Usage